-- Here are some ways to use the ACS-24UHF in cake decorating (thank you to Rebecca Stewart for providing most of the following info in this section): - ♦ Cupcake wrappers (refer to Section 8.10) - Icing sheets: both regular and print and cut - ♦ Stencils for airbrushing cakes - ♦ Fondant, gum paste, Sugar Veil cut shapes - Templates from thin chipboard to use as patterns when cutting thick layers of gum paste - Icing sheets can be cut on the regular ACS-24UHF mat, although it's a good idea to have one dedicated to cake use only.
+- Here are some ways to use the KNK Zing in cake decorating (thank you to Rebecca Stewart for posting the info in this section): - ♦ Cupcake wrappers (refer to Section 8.10) - ♦ Icing sheets: both regular and print and cut - ♦ Stencils for airbrushing cakes - ♦ Fondant, gum paste, Sugar Veil cut shapes - Templates from thin chipboard to use as patterns when cutting thick layers of gum paste - Icing sheets can be cut on the regular Zing mat, although it's a good idea to have one dedicated to cake use only.
 The same is true for the blade holder and blade. - Press the icing sheet to the mat, making sure the pinch rollers will not travel over the icing sheet!
 The plastic backing on the sheet acts just like the backing on vinyl cut through just the icing, leave the backing intact.
-Peel off the cut and put the leftover sheet back in the bag. - When cutting fondant or gum paste, roll it out and place it on a lightly greased piece of wax paper, and stick that down on the sticky mat.
+Peel off the cut and put the leftover sheet back in the bag.
+Recommend cut settings for icing sheets are presented in the table at the end of Chapter 2. - When cutting fondant or gum paste, roll it out and place it on a lightly greased piece of wax paper, and stick that down on the sticky mat.
 Whether you cut through the wax paper or not, the wax paper makes it easier to get the cut shapes off the mat without distorting them.
 Some people prefer to use shortening applied to a mat with no adhesive, however, it can be tricky getting the shapes cleanly off the mat.